Naomy360/MusicRaterApp/README.md

 1. **Setting Up Expo App**:
    - Open a terminal.
-   - Run `npx create-expo-app musicraterapp` to initialize a new Expo project.
+   - Run `npx create-expo-app MusicRaterApp` to initialize a new Expo project.
-   - Move into the project directory with `cd musicraterapp`.
+   - Move into the project directory with `cd MusicRaterApp`.

 2. **Start the Expo Server**:
    - Execute `npx expo start` to start the Expo development server.